augustkeller/final-practice-unit-0-august-k/README.md

 ○ Using Arrays

-I am using dynamic indexing (Using Arrays - 1) to use variables instead of hard-coded indexes.This allows me to assign user input to a specific spot on the Tic Tac Toe grid.
+I am using dynamic indexing (Using Arrays - 1) to use variables instead of hard-coded indexes.
+This allows me to assign user input to a specific spot on the Tic Tac Toe grid.